junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 ♦ After the seizure the person may be dull and sleepy.
 Let him sleep.

 ♦ If a seizure lasts more than 15 minutes, put liquid diazepam in the rectum using a plastic syringe without a needle.
-For dosage see p.
-389. Do not inject phenytoin, phenobarbital, or diazepam into the muscles.
+For dosage see [page 389](#page-389).
+Do not inject phenytoin, phenobarbital, or diazepam into the muscles.
 These medicines can be injected in the vein, but it is very dangerous if you have little experience.
 Only a person with experience giving injections into a vein should give injections of these medicines.

 For more information on seizures, see Disabled Village Children, Chapter 29.